How to Play Online Bingo

 How is online bingo different to a bingo hall?

-Online bingo has a lot in common with regular bingo hall games.
+Online bingo sites have a lot in common with regular bingo hall games.
 For both, you must be 18+ to play.
 You still purchase cards, and random numbers are still called and marked off your cards to get a win.
 However, the main difference is that online bingo is much easier.
 Here are some of the biggest differences between online and hall bingo:

 - Your numbers are marked automatically.
 You don’t have to scramble checking all your cards for the right number; just sit back and relax as the computer daubs your cards and rearranges them to show you which of your cards are closest to a win.